marcomaggi/mmck-checks/README.md

 The library targets POSIX systems.

 The package uses the GNU Autotools and it is tested, using Travis CI, on both Ubuntu GNU+Linux systems and OS X systems.
-The  package relies on `pkg-config` to find the dependencies installed on the system.

 The last time  the maintainer bothered to update this  paragraph: he had tested CHICKEN 5.0.0.